interplaynetary/p2p-template/README.md

 ---

 # What is being done:
-- Ruzgar: A p2p interface (a single html file) is being created for peers to express their mutual-recognition of contributions towards their own self-actualization (contributions towards one's needs, values, goals, social and or material dependencies etc.) and to distribute associations (mutual-relations) according to their mutual-recognition-distributions.
+- Ruzgar: A p2p interface (a single html file) is being created for peers to express their mutual-recognition of contributions towards their own self-actualization (contributions towards one's needs, values, goals, social and/or material dependencies etc.) and to distribute associations (mutual-relations) according to their mutual-recognition-distributions.
 Implementing all the logic presented in this proof.
 It is available at [interplaynetary-github](https://github.com/interplaynetary/free-association) but is additionally available p2p on [radicl](https://link-needed).
 **A basic interface for free-association is almost complete but I am seeking support (housing, food, financial support etc.) to continue its development.**

 # Revolutionary Strategy for Free Association